 From the detail, John returned to Cabanatuan and was assigned to Barracks 13, Group 2.
 Medical records kept at the camp show that he was admitted on June 15, 1943.
 Why he was admitted and when he was discharged was not recorded.
 He remained in the camp until August 17, 1944, when he was sent to Bilibid Prison for processing.
 On August 25th, he was marched to the Port Area and boarded onto the Noto Maru.
 The ship left the Philippines in August 1944.
 During the voyage, the convoy that the ship was in was attacked by an American submarine.
 Another ship carrying 1500 POWs was sunk.
 After a brief stop at Formosa, the ship arrived at Moji, Japan on September 9, 1944.
 John was sent to work in a copper mine the same day.

-In Japan, he was sent to Sendai #6, which was also known as Hanawa, where 500 POWs worked in the copper mine owned by Mitsubishi and under company supervision.
+The POWs were formed into detachments and marched to the train station on September 6th.
+His detachment was taken by train to northern Honshu and Hanawa POW Camp which was also known as Sendai #6-B. Some POWs stated they did not arrive at the camp until September 9th.
 The camp was approximately 200 feet wide by 350 feet long and had a 12-foot high wooden fence around it and was located at 4,000 feet.
 The POWs were housed in wooden barracks, with 30-foot ceilings, and two tiers of bunks, against each long wall, with straw matting and a mattress stuffed with straw for sleeping.
-They also had a 4″ by 4″ by 8″ block of wood for a pillow.
+Each POW also had a 4″ by 4″ by 8″ block of wood for a pillow.

 The clothing issued to the POWs was a combination of Japanese clothing, made of thin cloth and shoes, and captured American clothing.
 For the winter, the POWs received a uniform made of burlap and long socks.
 Those who needed shoes were issued Japanese canvas shoes with webbing between two toes.
 They also received grass shoe covers so they could get through the snow.